keithws/good-guy-disk-cache/README.md

 # good-guy-disk-cache
-Disk cache adapter for [Good Guy HTTP][good-guy-http].
+Disk cache implementation for [Good Guy HTTP][good-guy-http].

-Cache your HTTP(S) requests like a gentleman.
+Cache your HTTP(S) requests like a decent human-being.
 For use with Good Guy HTTP.
 Depends on [Async Disk Cache][async-disk-cache].

 ## Usage